 For MORE information about worms for feeding as well as many more resources (including links from which to purchase), please see this Aquarium Answers Article (near the bottom):

 HOW AND WHEN TO FEED FISH

 No one fish food should be relied on as your fish’ sole nutritional source.

-For a community freshwater or saltwater aquarium start with a good basic flake such as HBH Tropical and Marine Flake, Spirulina 20 Flake, Omega, Aqueon Fish Foods, or many other quality fish foods available (it is also a good idea to switch different flake foods day to day, especially foods such as Spirulina One which will also improve your fish immune system).
+For a community freshwater or saltwater aquarium start with a good basic flake or crumble such as Paradigm Omnivore (crumbles), Spirulina 20 Flake, Omega, Aqueon Fish Foods, or many other quality fish foods available (it is also a good idea to switch different flake foods day to day, especially foods such as Spirulina One which will also improve your fish immune system).